Postpartum Doula Training &Careers

 Despite the challenges, this also means this work is fulfilling, new and different.
 We are always learning and it is an incredible honor to be included to be a part of such a special time in someone's life.
 When we are truly called to do this "heart-work", the fulfillment we get from the level of care we give is almost indescribable, but we can tell you it is a gift to serve in this way.

 Though certification is not a requirement, we do believe that the highest level of training does make a difference in the support you offer clients which is why we have offered training here, at Birth Partners, for more than 20 years.
-Doula certification on a national level is also available from doula training programs and childbirth education organizations, such as DONA International s International and CAPPA, but at Birth Partners, you get the benefit of 29 years of hands on experience, working with clients, providers, and birth places, here, in Connecticut.
+Doula certification on a national level is also available from doula training programs and postpartum and childbirth education organizations, such as DONA International and CAPPA, but at Birth Partners, you get the benefit of 30+ years of hands on experience, working with clients, providers, and birth places, here, in Connecticut.

-This phase of training is independent of Birth Partners, designed to explore, discuss and learn about the work of a postpartum doula.
+This training is designed to explore, discuss and learn about the work of a postpartum doula.
 The emphasis is on relationship building through effective communication in order to support families is recommended for individuals who have a strong interest in doula work but have had very little to no formal training, or for folks who would like to strengthen their communication skills to support postpartum people.

 Throughout the training, participants will have an opportunity to participate through various learning techniques, including online guided learning.
 Learn the important basics of doula work, including the value of the work for you - and of course, for your clients.
 Build a foundation of skills you will use in this important work we do including: